Are You Ready for a Great Summer?

 In June and July, Camp Wyandot is a smoke-free environment – except for campfires!
 In October, 2019, Ohio passed a law that requires the age of 21 years in order to purchase and use tobacco products, including vape pens (same as Ohio law for alcohol use).
 This policy will include all staff use of tobacco and nicotine products, as well as vapor and marijuana products, regardless of your age.
 Please be aware of this policy and consider it carefully before you apply for a staff position.

 All staff must believe in the values of Camp Wyandot, Inc. and be willing to uphold the camp’s goals, policies and standards.
 Employment is subject to a criminal history check, reference checks, and verification of eligibility to work in the United States.
 Camp Wyandot is an equal opportunity employer.

 Working in an outdoor environment with children requires energy and enthusiasm.
 It is hard work, but it’s worth the effort.
 Staff have a couple of hours off each day and 24 hours off between the time the campers leave on Saturday morning and they return for planning on Sunday with a brand new group of campers.

-Most salaries range between $220 per week to $230 per week.
-The time for pre-camp Training is paid as one week.
-Salaries in a few key leadership/professional positions range between $230 and $260 per week.
+Counseling Staff salaries range between $375 per week to $450 per week.
+Salaries for key leadership/professional positions range between $450 and $650 per week.
 Salaries are for completion of the full season, including staff training.
-During the term of employment, all work days except approved break days, including staff training, are required.
+The time for pre – camp training is paid as one week.